Return to home page

 recently transformed the city.

 I had an early, brief career in 1979-80 as a newspaper cartoonist.
-An ongoing interest, more linked to the writing I've done and the small watercolours that illustrated it, is painting and drawing in a sketchbook as I travel: the travel index page links to these wanderings.
+An ongoing interest, more linked to the writing I've done and the small watercolours that illustrated it, is painting and drawing in a sketchbook as I travel: the travel index page links to these wanderings, and the Here & Gone book noted above reproduces some of them.
 My different types of artwork are linked from the artwork index page.

 I lived from 1993 to 2006 on a farm in rural Langley, British